chitin-io/web/spec/v1/index.md

 ## Alignment {#alignment}

 The content may have alignment requirements.
+This allows for efficient processing of the data, e.g. avoiding alignment faults and enabling special instructions to be used.

+When decoding a buffer, alignment can only be guaranteed if the buffer is aligned according to the largest alignment guarantee that can be contained in the buffer.
+When decoding a stream, the byte position where reading starts is interpreted as offset 0; if part of the stream has already been consumed, this may not match with any file offsets.

+Libraries allocating buffers MUST either align buffers appropriately, or state they do not support alignment.

 In the simple case, alignment is implemented by adding 0 bytes after the length.

 When decoding, the 0 lengths are skipped.